arialdomartini/Back-End-Developer-Interview-Questions/README.md

 * How to manage Fault Tolerance in a Web application?
 And in a Desktop one?
 * How to deal with failures in Distributed Systems?
 * Let's talk about the several approaches to Reconciliation after network partitions
+* What are the Fallacies of Distributed Computing?

 ####[[↑]](#toc) <a name='management'>Questions about Software Lifecycle and Team Management:</a>